Discussing Heritage Tourism in Italy with Rick Zullo

 Rick’s story is similar to mine, and probably not that different from many expats in Italy.
 It is a combination of a couple of different things that attracted us to Italy.
 Being fed up with the “rat race” in America, and having the desire to dig a little deeper into our Italian heritage is what led us down this path.
 We left America behind for Italy in search of a simpler life, a more relaxed pace and the hopes of connecting with our Italian roots.

 Fortunately for us, we found all of those things.
 However, just like living anywhere else, Italy does have some drawbacks.
 It didn’t take very long until we began to butt heads with the Italian bureaucracy.
 Then we had to adjust to the “pausa”, where everything stops mid-day for 3 or 4 hours.
-On top of that, there are the ever so frustrating sciopero that ensures you will never get where you are going on time by public transport.
+On top of that, there is the ever so frustrating sciopero that ensures you will never get where you are going on time by public transport.
 These are a few of the things about the Motherland that our grandparents never told us.

 Clearly, Rick and I both quickly agreed that the trade-offs are worth it.
 On most days the advantages of living in Italy outweigh the pitfalls.
 Although, sometimes it can be frustrating.
 During our conversation, Rick mentioned his first encounter with the Italian way of doing things.
 It happened before he even arrived in Italy.
 He was trying to accomplish some family research in anticipation of his upcoming trip.Explore #Italian heritage tourism listen to Rick's podcast The Fatal Charm of Italy.
 Click To Tweet